canonical/chaos-engineering/docs/tutorial/getting_started.md

 ```

 Use default credentials (username `admin`, password `litmus`) to log in to the Litmus ChaosCenter for the first time.
-At first login you will be prompted to change the default password.
+The first time you log in you will be prompted to change the default password.
 Make sure to store it in a safe place.

 ```{note}
 Litmus stores all user credentials in the database.
 This means that once you changed your `admin` password, it will not be reset